kulikan/privkey/README.md

 # privkey
-Convert CryptoPro container to OpenSSL container
+Converts a private key CryptoPro => OpenSSL container

-You need to have Strawberry perl and Visual Studio installed
+You need to install Strawberry perl and Visual Studio C++

 ### Contents